Children's Dental Anesthesia in Yuma, AZ

 Does my child need general anesthesia?

 If your child has extensive treatment needs, is extremely fearful, or too young for moderate (conscious) sedation, in-office general anesthesia may be recommended in order to safely complete any necessary dental treatment.
-Our family dentists will discuss with you if this is an appropriate treatment option for your child.
+Our Children's dentists will discuss with you if this is an appropriate treatment option for your child.

-How is General anesthesia administered?
+How is general anesthesia administered?

 Your child will breathe anesthetic gases through a mask and will quickly fall asleep.
 After they are asleep an IV will be inserted and anesthesia medications will be delivered through it.
 Your child will remain asleep until their dental treatment is completed.
 After the procedure you will be present with your child as they wake up.